VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

- * **/user/delete** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+ * **/user/delete** expects the "vitalManToken" session cookie and the "name" form parameter (the user to delete) to be included in the request.
-    * "name", the user to delete

- * **/group/create** expects the "vitalManToken" session cookie and the following form parameters to be included in the request:
+ * **/group/create** expects the "vitalManToken" session cookie and the "name" form parameter (the name of the group to create) to be included in the request.
-    * "name", the name of the group to create

    It returns some info about the created group.
 Response example: